 The proximity of Central Park in central Manhattan makes it an easy detour to fit into a busy day of sightseeing for tourists, as well as a nice and relaxed stroll in the park for locals to see cherry blossoms in NYC as well.

 This is one of our favorite picnic spots in NYC too, so grab a blanket and some snacks and enjoy the cherry blossoms in NYC but sitting back and relaxing with a picnic!
+When you’re done you can always search for some of the best Central Park hidden gems too!

 Make your way to Roosevelt Island, nestled between Queens and Manhattan for a day well spent viewing the cherry blossoms in New York, with great views of the city along the way.